Oyo Hotel & Casino: Oyo Hotel & Casino (2019–present)

+On August 13th and 14th, 2026, the property and its parent company (PRISM) were subject to controversy for using AI-generated or heavily edited imagery to depict two non-existent properties using their same address, "Palette Las Vegas" and "Collection O Las Vegas", which are brands owned by them, in order to lure customers to check in at Oyo after having no other choice.

 Live entertainment

 The San Remo featured budget-priced entertainment in the 1990s.
 Among its offerings was Showgirls of Magic, which ran from 1996 to 2005, in the 180-seat Parisian Cabaret.
 The show included dancing and comedy.
 It was produced, directed and choreographed by Bonnie Saxe, mother of magician Melinda Saxe.
 In 1999, the show was renamed Les Trix, capitalizing on the Strip's opening of the Paris Las Vegas resort.
 By 2001, the name had been changed back to Showgirls of Magic, and the show was revamped.
 It initially featured a family friendly edition, followed by a topless version later in the evening; the former was eliminated in 2003, in favor of another topless performance.

 Broadway Cabaret, another show in the 1990s, featured songs from various Broadway musicals.
 In 1999, the San Remo debuted Night Madness, a music and magic show starring Julie McCullough and Corinna Harney.
 Comedian Bobby Slayton performed at Hooters from 2007 to 2009.
 Comedian Geechy Guy created The Dirty Joke Show a year later.

 Purple Reign, a tribute show to the musician Prince, opened at Hooters in 2009.
 Men of X, a male stripper revue, also opened that year.
 Raack N Roll, a show featuring topless female dancers, debuted in 2011.
 The three shows closed in 2012, allowing renovation work to commence on the property's performance venue.

 A dinner and magic show, featuring the duo Jarrett & Raja, opened at Hooters in 2017.
 Other entertainment included singer Gordie Brown and the show Cons of Comedy.
 Cherry Boom Boom, a show featuring female dancers and rock and roll music, opened in 2019.
 That year, Hooters also debuted Hilarious 7, featuring a rotating lineup of seven comedians, each giving a 10-minute performance.